|1500 Metres||3:40.8||24 APR 2004|

 Kemboi redeemed himself in Paris in July, dipping under the 8:00 barrier for only the third time in his career as he won a season’s best time of 7:59.03.

-Given a bye to Moscow as he is the reigning champion, Kemboi did not do much at the trials, finishing sixth before entertaining fans with his trademark dance afterwards.
+Given a bye to Moscow as he was the reigning champion, Kemboi did not do much at the trials, finishing sixth before entertaining fans with his trademark dance afterwards.

-In Russia, Kemboi cemented his status at the greatest steeplechaser of his generation by emulating his countryman Moses Kiptanui and securing a hat-trick of World titles with yet another supreme competitive performance.
+In Russia, Kemboi cemented his status at the greatest steeplechaser of his generation by emulating his countryman Moses Kiptanui and securing a hat-trick of World titles with yet another supreme competitive performance winning in 8:06.36.

 Amid reports from the Kenyan camp he had been excluded from the team tactics planning, it was a ruthless display by the 33-year-old, who secured not only his third straight gold but also plundered a remarkable sixth successive steeplechase World medal.

-In 2014, after opening the season with a world leading 8:04.12 victory at the IAAF Diamond League in Doha on 9 May, Kemboi’s mission was adding a second Commonwealth Games title in Glasgow, Scotland.
+In 2014, after opening the season with a world leading 8:04.12 victory in Doha on 9 May, Kemboi’s mission was adding a second Commonwealth Games title in Scotland.

-Having started the 2015 campaign on fire with a brisk 8:01.71 world leading victory at the Prefontaine Classic Diamond League meet in Eugene on 30 May, Kemboi stuttered through the remaining races in the build-up for the Kenyan Trials on 1 August, where he finished fourth (8:24.42) with his place for Beijing Worlds assured.
+Having started the 2015 campaign on fire with a brisk 8:01.71 world leading in Eugene on 30 May, before finishing fourth at the Kenyan Trials on 1 August, where he finished fourth (8:24.42) with his place for Beijing Worlds assured.
 Birech won the Trials with 2008 Olympics champion, Brimin Kipruto and namesake Conseslus completing a fearsome quartet that Kemboi immediately underlined they would go for the unprecedented 1-2-3-4 in China.

 3000m: 7:44.24 (2012)